K kynetra.dev / KynML

 Extra Installs When you need it

-serving fastapi, uvicorn kynml.serving.generate_service
+serve fastapi, uvicorn + training runtime kynml.serving.generate_service

 mcp mcp>=1.0 python -m kynml.mcp.server

-hf datasets>=2.0 kynml.integrations.huggingface
+hf datasets, pandas kynml.integrations.huggingface

-objectstore s3fs, pyarrow S3/R2/local Parquet connectors
+objectstore s3fs, pyarrow, pandas S3/R2/local Parquet connectors

 all everything above full feature surface